 To ensure that the monogram remains intact during the life of the product being broken.
 One way to do that is through the digitization of the logo for embroidery with a backdrop or base fill.
 The base fill also improves the esthetics of the monograms, not only helps to keep the monogram intact.
 A light density filling base adds an incredible view to the monogram before putting high layers on it.

 There are no fixed rules on how to run a base fill across the monogram.
 Either you can use a geometric shape, or you can run fill stitches just like the form of letters, which stretch just across the outline.
 Either of these functions equally well if applied properly.
 An excellent tip here is to fill the base in the same or at least like the top stitches in color.
 That gives the monogram a more formal feel, producing a embossed effect in thicker fabrics.

 In addition to the decoration, the base fill stabilizes complicated materials tremendously.
 This prevents untwisting of silk threads and thus the lettering is always transparent and intact.

 The simpler way out: So, you see how small stuff affects the way things happen.
 If you really plan to have satisfactory outcomes with a digitization company, these intricacies should be left to professionals.
 This should not mean the ability in digitization embroidery monograms should not be popular.
 You should, of course, do it, but the pros should be better left with certain issues.

-We at Dynamic Dezign provide artwork digitizing services at the most affordable prices.
+We at Dynamic Dezign provide image digitizing as low as 15.00$.
 Call us today!